h1l1ch/forkify-recipe-search-site/README.md

-# Forkify!
+# Forkify.
 Website for recipes search!

 My second project.
 To build it I used numerous new (to me) tools.
 Here is a short list: *Node.js* and *npm*, *AJAX*, *local storages* etc. Also the most advanced features of ES6 JS were used.

 ## Launch

-* To simply check the **final version** of the app click the *link* above next to the description.
+* Need **final version**?
+Simply check of the app click the *link* above next to the description.

 * **Public code** of the app used for *deployment* is located in "*dist* folder.